indieopensource/paid-license/terms.md

 1.  _Customer_ may end this agreement at any time.

-2. If the _Order Form_ specifies flexible pricing for increased _Use Limits_, _Customer_ may increase its _Use Limits_ within that pricing at any time. _Customer_ changes to _Use Limits_ take effect as soon as _Customer_ pays the additional fees.
+2. If the _Order Form_ specifies flexible pricing for increased _Use Limits_, _Customer_ may increase its _Use Limits_ within that pricing at any time.
+Changes to _Use Limits_ take effect as soon as _Customer_ pays the additional fees.

 ### <a id="Changes_Developer_May_Make"></a>Changes Developer May Make